aamining/coder-academy-website-readme/readme.md

 There is confusion in server side (admin –side) when obtaining information.

+## Solution plan:

-Solution plan: Develop a simple page to show and obtain accurate data in a glance.
+Develop a simple new page to show and obtain accurate data in a glance.

-Code Process and Achievements:
+## Code Process and Achievements:

 ```
 1- Developed a seeds file for database to meet the following Course, Intake,